 2. excavation shoring

-When building deep excavations, the lateral earth pressures must be safely absorbed.
+When constructing deep excavations in civil engineering, the lateral earth pressures must be safely supported.
 This is done with:

 sheet piling